ESA-EarthCODE/documentation/pages/Integrating New Platforms to EarthCODE/User Documentation for Platforms Guide.md

 ## Tutorials

-Provide a list of currated tutorials for anyone interested in learning about your platform.
+Provide a list of links to currated tutorials for anyone interested in learning about your platform.

 ## Support and Communities
 Describe where users can get support for the platform (technical issues and/or general querries) - provide links to support forms, emails or other website links.